 Lichtenstein has a Master of Arts in Public Administration, and a Graduate Certificate of Advanced Studies in Conflict Resolution, both from the Maxwell School, and a bachelor’s in Environmental Studies from ESF.
 He has certified mediator training, is an experienced interest-based negotiator and process facilitator, and is a certified public participation specialist.

-Dr. Anne Lombard, who joined ESF in 2011, provides direction and oversight to many of the out-of-classroom programs, resources, and services at the College including academic success programs, athletics, career services, community service, counseling services, student conduct, student activities, and student support programs.
+Katherine McCarthy was appointed to Executive Officer for Enrollment Management and Student Affairs in 2023 after serving for three years as the College’s Associate Provost of Enrollment Management.
+In her current role, McCarthy provides direction and oversight to many of the out-of-classroom programs, resources, and services at the College including academic success programs, athletics, community service, counseling services, student conduct, student activities, and student support programs.

 Matthew Millea, a 20-year veteran of state and local government, joined ESF in 2021 to lead and manage major strategic initiatives and programs across the College’s campuses.